-- Expand all special symbols in the grammar (e.g., repetition, option, character range). - 2.
-Remove $\epsilon$ productions [36]. - 3.
-Construct the regular expression that encodes all fixed-sized strings of the grammar as follows: First, pre-compute the length of the shortest and longest (if exists) string that can be generated from each nonterminal (i.e., lower and upper bounds).
-Second, given a size n and a nonterminal N, examine all productions for N. For each production $N := S_1 ...
-S_k$ , where each $S_i$ may be a terminal or a nonterminal, enumerate all possible partitions of n characters to k grammar symbols (HAMPI takes the pre-computed lower and upper bounds to make the enumeration more efficient).
-Then, create the sub-expressions recursively and combine the subexpressions with a concatenation operator.
+- 1. Expand all special symbols in the grammar (e.g., repetition, option, character range). - 2.
+Remove ε productions [38]. - 3.
+Construct the regular expression that encodes all fixed-sized strings of the grammar as follows: First, pre-process the grammar and find the length of the shortest and longest (if exists) string that can be generated from each nonterminal.
+Second, given a size n and a nonterminal N, examine all productions for N. For each production $N := S_1 \dots S_k$, where each S_i may be a terminal or a nonterminal, enumerate all possible partitions of n characters to k grammar symbols, create the sub-expressions recursively and combine the subexpression in with a concatenation operator.
 Memoization of intermediate results (Section 4.1) makes this (worst-case exponential in k) process scalable.

-Example of Grammar Fixed-Sizing.
+Example of Grammar Bounding.
 Consider the following grammar of well-balanced parentheses and the problem of finding the regular language that consists of all strings of length 6 that can be generated from the nonterminal E.